mikeizbicki/ucr-cs100/assignments/hw/hw5-oss/tutorials/githubvim/README.md

 ---

 [![Alt text for your video](http://img.youtube.com/vi/UAcSoRLRLug/0.jpg)](https://www.youtube.com/watch?v=UAcSoRLRLug)
+* Learn a simple trick that'll make formating your code much simpler and clear

 10. Learning VIM: Appending & Pre-pending
 ---

 [![Alt text for your video](http://img.youtube.com/vi/j9MueYcWJbg/0.jpg)](https://www.youtube.com/watch?v=j9MueYcWJbg)
+* Learn a few simple tricks to Append to a line of text
+* Learn a few simple tricks to Pre-Pend to a line of text

 11. Learning The Terminal: Scripting